webiumsk/FIAT-HELL/README.md

 1. Tap the screen during the initial loading animation
 2. On your phone or PC, connect to the device (find device with name "LN ATM-xxx")
 3. Set your preferences, currencies and wallets
+4. Change the AP password!
+5. Change the Settings screen PIN code!
-4. "Reset" will restart the ATM
+6. "Reset" will restart the ATM

 **Some prefences can be set during the runtime.**
 Tap the dot in top right corner of main screen.